-If you or a loved one has been charged with driving under the influence in Boulder County, it is importance that you speak with a Boulder DUI attorney to mitigate the consequences.
+If you or a loved one have been charged with driving under the influence in Boulder County, it is important that you speak with a Boulder DUI attorney to mitigate the consequences.
 Steven Louth is a DUI lawyer who handles the administrative consequences of a DUI as well as the criminal charge itself.
 When it comes to DUI charges, never assume the worst; Mr. Louth has the experience to look after you and help you put these charges behind you.
 The sooner you contact an attorney, the better your memory of the events will be.
 Steven can look at all the details of the traffic stop and petition to have the evidence suppressed.
 You never have to face any criminal charges alone; for more information and a free consultation contact Steven Louth at (303) 442-2297.